Updated: Jul 6

 Know your tax responsibilities.

-Thank you for taking the time to read my blog about legal rights as a professional (1099 working) DJ.
+Thank you for taking the time to read my blog about a professional DJ guide to independent contractor rights as a professional (1099 working) DJ.
 If you have any questions or concerns about what I have blogged please reach out and lets talk about it.
 I look forward to the day when every DJ knows their liberties and stands up for their right (to p-a-r-t-y).
 Celebrate your liberties by knowing your legal rights as an independent contractor so that you can be a professional DJ and small business owner that has a successful career based on a foundation of 5 star service and a network of professional relationships within your community that are protected by local, state and federal law.